Describe a place you visited where the air was polluted: IELTS Speaking Cue Card

 How do you think air pollution affects people's health?

-What measures can be taken to reduce air pollution in urban areas?
+What measures can be taken to reduce air pollution in industrial areas?

-Have you noticed any changes in air quality over time in your area?
+Have you noticed any changes in air quality in your own city?

 Band 6-7